optimizers/homebrew-cutest/README.md

     brew tap dpo/cutest

-If you will require Matlab support in CUTEst, you also need to tap a repository that gives access to gcc and gfortran 4.3 as those are the only ones supported by the Mathworks on OSX:
+If you will require Matlab support in CUTEst, you also need to tap [homebrew/versions](https://github.com/Homebrew/homebrew-versions), a repository that gives access to gcc and gfortran 4.3 as those are [the only ones supported by the Mathworks on OSX](http://www.mathworks.com/support/compilers/R2013b/index.html?sec=maci64):

     brew tap homebrew/versions